After surgery

 Border security and customs

-Your breast prosthesis won’t cause the metal detectors to alarm.
-But it might alarm for something else you have on.
-If this happens you are usually pulled aside for a more thorough search such as a pat down.
-Or you might have a body scan.
-In this case you might want to let the security staff know you are wearing a prothesis.
+Your breast prosthesis won’t cause the metal detectors to alarm, but it might alarm for something else you have on.
+Or it might show up on other types of body scanner.
+If this happens you may pulled aside for a more thorough search such as a pat down.
+You might choose to let the security staff know you are wearing a prothesis.
 Some women also carry a letter from their GP or healthcare team about this.

 Air travel